 Measuring quality helps you understand where you’re at.
 After you’ve measured, you can take steps to improve overall quality.

-Here are four ways you can improve code quality.
+Here are four ways you can improve the quality of your code.

 1. Use a Coding Standard